GeoffNN/academic-kickstart/content/talk/mt-optml/index.md

   region:
   postcode:
   country:
-summary: This talk is about our recent Stochastic Frank-Wolfe paper.
+summary: We present a novel Stochastic Frank-Wolfe method for finite-sum optimization.
 abstract:

 # Talk start and end times.